Pick Up Line

 “What makes you think I have a story?”

-“You are all dressed up like you were set to go out to dinner and dancing, but you are sitting here in an empty bar.”
+“You are all dressed up as if you were set to go out to dinner and dancing, but you are sitting here in an empty bar.”

 Mary downs her second Bloody Mary in one long drink.
 “I had a boyfriend.
 We were to go out for our second anniversary when he hit me.”